 We autonomously formulate human resource strategy in accordance with business activities, country of location, and business phase of each partner company.
 We regularly hold discussions, led by senior management, on group-level action themes, such as ESG, Diversity & Inclusion, and development of next-generation management talent.

 In 2020, we formulated the ESG Statement and designated Diversity & Inclusion as an item of materiality.
 We are also undertaking people management initiatives.
 Specifically, the Global Team that works directly under the Directors, Representative Executive Officers & Co-Presidents (the Co-Presidents) discusses policies and initiatives concerning the human resources policies for each company and reports their outcomes to the Co-Presidents.

-We offer training (training for prospective hires, new employee induction training, follow-up training, annual training, etc.) to all employees as appropriate to their current career stages and the roles it is hoped they will play.
-In fiscal 2020 total training hours for selection training and group training by job level at Group companies in Japan reached 15,500 hours.
-From fiscal 2021 onwards we improved the on-boarding training we offer to new mid-career hires, and opened a business college with the goal of strengthening the business literacy of our executives.
-We are also concentrating on language education, and in addition to systems to support self-development we inaugurated a daily English language education program called the English Café.
+In Japan Group, we offer training (training for prospective hires, new employee induction training, follow-up training, training for newly appointed managers, and annual training, etc.) to all employees as appropriate to their current career stages and the roles it is hoped they will play.
+In FY2021, total training hours for selection training and group training by job level at Group companies in Japan reached 32,000 hours.
+The increase in training hours was the result of expanding and enhancing the target of training programs and training schedules by improving the on-boarding training we offer to new mid-career hires and opening a business college with the goal of strengthening the business literacy of our executives.

 Recruitment of a diverse range of human resources, and training of managers

 We emphasize two points in particular when hiring new graduates as we endeavor to acquire new human resources.
 One is the ability to bring enthusiasm and a sense of responsibility to their work, and the other is the ability to resolutely take on the challenge of solving social issues.